kashishbishnoi/Language-Learning-/README.md

 ## Overview

 Spokeny is a language learning platform focused on improving speaking skills.
-It offers interactive lessons and real-time feedback on pronunciation.

-## Features

-- **Speech Recognition**: Get instant feedback on pronunciation.
-- **Interactive Lessons**: Engaging exercises for effective learning.
-- **Personalized Paths**: Tailor your learning journey.
-- **Community Engagement**: Connect with other learners.
-- **Multi-Language Support**: Learn from your native tongue.
+It helps you to engage in language learning anytime, anywhere.
+It provides lessons on about 12 most commonly used langauges including French, English,Spanish etc.There's a translator that helps you interact in any language you want.
+There are fun Quizzes to test your knowledge about each language which make this website more interactive.

 ## Getting Started